Plan Comparisons

 Remove a Line You Don’t Use

-If you don't use a line on your phone plan – for example, if you previously had a family plan with four lines, but both of your kids moved out of the house – it might be smarter to remove those lines so you don't have to pay for them each month.
+If you don't use a line on your phone plan – for example, if you previously had a family plan with four lines, but both of your kids moved out of the house – it’s smart to remove those lines so you don't have to pay for them each month.

 Bundle With Friends or Family Members